Irish traditional music

-Historically much old-time music of the USA grew out of the music of Ireland, England and Scotland, as a result of cultural diffusion.
+Historically much old-time music of the US grew out of the music of Ireland, England and Scotland, as a result of cultural diffusion.
 By the 1970s Irish traditional music was again influencing music in the US and further afield in Australia and Europe.
 It has occasionally been fused with rock and roll, punk rock and other genres.

 Musical characteristics

 Composition

-Irish dance music is isometric and is built around patterns of bar-long melodic phrases akin to call and response.
-A common pattern is A Phrase, B Phrase, A Phrase, Partial Resolution, A Phrase, B Phrase, A Phrase, Final Resolution, though this is not universal; mazurkas, for example, tend to feature a C Phrase instead of a repeated A Phrase before the Partial and Final Resolutions, for example.
+Irish dance music is isometric; is built around patterns of bar-long melodic phrases akin to call and response.
+A common pattern is A Phrase, B Phrase, A Phrase, Partial Resolution, A Phrase, B Phrase, A Phrase, Final Resolution, though this is not universal.
+Mazurkas, for example, tend to feature a C Phrase instead of a repeated A Phrase before the Partial and Final Resolutions.
 Many tunes have pickup notes which lead in to the beginning of the A or B parts.
 Mazurkas and hornpipes have a swing feel, while other tunes have straight feels.

 Tunes are typically binary in form, divided into two (or sometimes more) parts, each with four to eight bars.
 The parts are referred to as the A-part, B-part, and so on.
 Each part is played twice, and the entire tune is played three times; AABB, AABB, AABB.
 Many tunes have similar ending phrases for both A and B parts; it is common for hornpipes to have the second half of each part be identical.
-Additionally, hornpipes often have three quavers or quarternotes at the end of each part, followed by pickup notes to lead back to the beginning of the A part of onto the B part.
+Additionally, hornpipes often have three quavers or quarternotes at the end of each part, followed by pickup notes to lead back to the beginning of the A part onto the B part.
 Many airs have an AABA form.

 While airs are usually played singly, dance tunes are usually played in medleys of 2-4 tunes called sets.

+Historically, tunes were often made up of a far greater number of parts than in modern times.
+Tunes of up to 6 parts are well documented in the written record, and there is no real solid rule regarding the number of parts a tune might have; One of the more extreme examples includes a tune comprising 24 parts.
+While shorter tunes are perhaps more common nowadays, lengthy tunes are still sometimes played in jam circles in modern times.